janhq/WhisperSpeech/ichigo-whisper/README.md

 ## About

-Ichigo-Whisper is a compact (22M parameters), open-source quantizer designed to enhance the performance of the `Whisper-medium` model, particularly for **low-resource languages**, while maintaining strong English language capabilities.
+Ichigo-Whisper is a compact (22M parameters), open-source speech tokenizer designed to enhance the performance of the `Whisper-medium` model, particularly for multilingual, while maintaining strong English language capabilities.

 Unlike models that output continuous embeddings, Ichigo-Whisper compresses speech into **discrete tokens**.
 This approach makes it more compatible with large language models (LLMs) for immediate speech understanding and downstream tasks.